Increased-confidence adversarial examples for deep learning counter-forensics: Methodology

-\section{METHODOLOGY}
+Several other methods have been proposed to improve the transferability of adversarial examples.
+The regularization-based method proposed in \cite{TAP}, for instance, improves transferability by adding a regularization term to the loss function to smooth the perturbation.
+Ensemble-based methods aim at finding an universal perturbation which is effective for an ensemble of architectures \cite{tramr2017ensemble,liu2016delving} or input images \cite{Dong-2019-CVPR,DI-IFGSM}.
+In particular, the method recently proposed in \cite{DI-IFGSM}, called Diverse Inputs I-FGSM ($\text{DI}^2\text{-FGSM}$) increases the transferability of the attacks by exploiting input diversity.
+This method is an extension of the basic I-FGSM, and it has been proven to significantly improve the transferability of adversarial examples by applying random transformations (random resizing and random padding) to the input images at each iteration.
+Given its effectiveness, in Sect. \ref{sec.exp}, the transferability of increased-confidence adversarial examples is compared with that achieved by $\text{DI}^2\text{-FGSM}$.

+\section{Methodology}

-In order to carry out a comprehensive investigation, we assessed the attack transferability under various sources and degrees of mismatch between the {\em source} network, i.e., the network used to create the adversarial attack (SN), and the {\em target network}, i.e., the one the attack should be transferred to (TN).
+In order to carry out a comprehensive investigation, we assessed the attack transferability under various sources and degrees of mismatch between the {\em source network}, i.e., the network used to perform the adversarial attack (SN), and the {\em target network}, i.e., the one the attack should be transferred to (TN).
 In particular, we considered the following types of transferability: i) cross-network (different network architectures trained on the same dataset), ii) cross-training (the same architecture trained on different datasets) and iii) cross-network-and-training (different architectures trained on different datasets).
-We carried out our experiments with different kinds of attacks, considering two manipulation detection tasks (median filtering and image resizing) and three different architectures, as described below.
+We carried out our experiments with different kinds of attacks, considering three manipulation detection tasks (median filtering, image resizing and additive white Gaussian noise (AWGN)) and three different architectures, as described below.